Your CRM was supposed to make things easier. Instead, it is another place where data goes to die.

-The solution isn’t more training.
-It’s automation.
+The solution is not more training.
+It is automation.

 Automate the input.
 Let your team focus on the conversation, not the paperwork.